• Skip to main content

 Deals - Health - Education - Tech - Entertainment - About Us - Home - Search

-The Kindle Paperwhite was updated in October 2021 with a larger 6.8-inch display, upgraded lighting and USB-C charging.
-This is an 11th generation Kindle and is Amazon’s highest rated model; it costs about $50 more than the basic Kindle.
+Kindle Paperwhite.
+The Kindle Paperwhite was updated in October 2024 with an improved screen and quicker response time.
+This is a 12th generation Kindle and is Amazon’s highest rated model; it costs about $50 more than the basic Kindle.
+Regular price is $159.99.
+For Prime Days it was on sale for $124.99.
+See current prices at Amazon.

-The Kindle Scribe, available starting November 30, 2022, is a combination digital notepad and book reader.
-The device – priced at $339.99 – comes with a pen and allows you to create notes or to mark up documents like Kindle books and Word and PDF documents.
+Kindle Scribe.
+The Kindle Scribe, released in November, 2022 and updated in December, 2024, is a combination digital notepad and book reader.
+The device comes with a pen and allows you to create notes or to mark up documents like Kindle books and Word and PDF documents.
 You can also draw in a freestyle manner.
+Regular price is $419.99.
+For Prime Days it was on sale for$279.99.
+See current prices at Amazon.

 Kindle E-Reader Reviews